anuvindmp/QueueCTL/README.md

 python queuectl.py enqueue --command "echo hello from job-ok"

 # 4. Enqueue a failing job (with 2 retries)
-python queuectl.py enqueue --command "cmd /c exit 1" --max-retries 2
+python queuectl.py enqueue --command "not_a_real_command" --max-retries 2

 # 5. List all jobs currently in the queue
 python queuectl.py list